shengt25/Cargo-Carrier/Readme.md

-# Backend API Ussage Guide
+# API Guide

+## Getting Started
-## Replace server with server address
+Replace your server with this server address

 The server address can be `http://127.0.0.1:5000` when you run it locally

 Or you can just use `https://st17.fyi`, it is published in online server.

-## Test using Postman or others
+## Test using Postman or other API Tools

 ### Start new game: